forem/admin-docs/docs/managing-your-community/managing-posts-and-comments.md

 ---
-description: A high-level overview of the most important Forem features.
+description: A breakdown of managing user content on the admin pages.
 sidebar_position: 0
 ---

-# Deleting Posts and Comments
+# Managing Posts and Comments

 Below we'll go over how to delete posts and comments in detail.